open-power-sdk/pveclib/README.md

   can be implemented as inline functions with inline asm in earlier compiler versions.
 - Provide higher order functions not provided directly by the PowerISA.
-  For example vector SIMI implementation for ASCII __isalpha, etc.
+  For example vector SIMD implementation for ASCII `__isalpha`, etc.
-  Another example full __int128 implementations of Count Leading Zeros, Population Count, and Multiply.
+  Another example full `__int128` implementations of Count Leading Zeros, Population Count, and Multiply.

 ## Build